UPDATED 13/04/2026

 The proximity of Newquay Airport is also an attraction for travellers.

-If you’re driving to North Cornwall in a plug-in electric vehicle, see our list of charging locations here.
+If you are driving to Cornwall in a plug-in electric vehicle, you may also want to point readers towards your charging guide.

-For the town centre, the harbour and Great Western and Tolcarne beaches, try The Manor, Fore Street (short stay) St George’s Road, Mountwise or Albany Road.
-There is a small car park at Newquay Harbour but it is a working harbour, so usually quite busy.
+Cornwall Council operates a number of car parks in and around the town, including options for the centre, harbour and several of the beaches.
+For the town centre, harbour, Great Western and Tolcarne beaches, try The Manor, Fore Street, St George’s Road, Mount Wise or Albany Road.
+There is also a small car park at Newquay Harbour, although as it is a working harbour it can fill up quickly.

 There are some fun places to try, foodwise.
-These are just a selection.
+These are just a selection, but do check out our top places to eat in Newquay, here.

 The Tom Thumb Cocktail Bar is a classy, local, sustainable bar specialising in premium cocktails and coffee, home-made syrups and vermouths plus food such as vegan mezze boards; they usually hold events there, too.